 - Fractional Laser Treatments

-- Discontinuing medications that affect hormones is the only way to prevent melasma from worsening if your melasma is triggered by hormonal changes.
+- Discontinuing medications that affect hormones is the only way to prevent melasma from worsening if hormonal changes trigger your specific case.

 - Antihistamines can reduce melasma, as it has been found that increased mast cells, immune cells that cause allergies in the skin, have been associated with melasma.